cf-convention/cf-convention.github.io/wkt-proj-4.md

 The order of attributes follows Table F.1 in the CF conventions document.

-The names of WKT PARAMETER elements follow the names of coordinate operation parameters defined in the [​EPSG geodetic parameter registry](http://www.epsg-registry.org).
+The names of WKT PARAMETER elements follow the names of coordinate operation parameters defined in the [EPSG geodetic parameter registry](https://epsg.org).

 ---